japajoe/FreeTypeSharp/README.md

 # FreeTypeSharp
 A slightly modified version of [the original FreeTypeSharp](https://github.com/ryancheung/FreeTypeSharp)

 I've made some changes because I could not get the orignal Nuget package to work on my Linux installation, it kept resolving the built-in libfreetype on my system, which is a bit out of date.
 When I finally managed to load the right library, it could not find the right version of `libc`.
+Note that I am not trying to replace the original package, I was simply in need of an immediate solution for my unique situation.
+All credits go to [Ryan Cheung](https://github.com/ryancheung/FreeTypeSharp).

 # Changes I've made
 - Removed the native library resolving at runtime.